UNDER CONSTRUCTION

 "Oh, that was… Mr. Wickham."
 She looked at him for his reaction.

 "I see," said Darcy, after a moment.
-"Mr. Wickham is… communicative."
+"Mr. Wickham is… very communicative."

 Darcy gestured for Elizabeth to return to her sister, who was now surrounded by the Netherfield party.